michaelgautier/Capture-and-Draw/README.md

 It has tradeoffs.
 This solution is predominately a passthrough layer to highly capable interactive solutions today and tomorrow.
 The true nature of this project is it is a reference architecture for programs.

-The intent is for this code is to serve as a starter level blueprint for building cross platform visual programs in native code that are designed to function long-term.
+The intent for this code is to serve as a starter level blueprint for building cross platform visual programs in native code that are designed to function long-term.
 The design may not eliminate the need to understand the technologies to which you link.
 Rather, it gives you a structure in which several graphics and interactive technologies could be fitted to your solution.

 WHAT THIS IS NOT:
 ------------------------------------------

 This is not a replacement graphics stack.
 It has no connection with video games, simulations, or highly sophisticated user interfaces.
-Nothing other than a high level formula for applying other graphics and interactive platforms.
+Nothing more than a high level formula for applying other graphics and interactive platforms.

 STATUS:
 ------------------------------------------